logzio/logz-docs/_source/user-guide/distributed-tracing/topology-system_architecture.md

 ![pick your service or operation]()  DDG

-## Viewing system architecture graphs
+## Viewing system architecture diagrams
-The system architecture graphs are based on all the recent spans in a trace.
+The system architecture diagrams are based on all the recent spans in a trace.
 You can see the connected services in your environment in a force directed graph or in a directed acyclic graph (DAG).

-For more information on the Jaeger site, see [https://www.jaegertracing.io/docs/1.20/features/#system-architecture](https://www.jaegertracing.io/docs/1.20/features/#system-architecture)
+For more information, see [https://www.jaegertracing.io/docs/1.20/features/#system-architecture](https://www.jaegertracing.io/docs/1.20/features/#system-architecture) [icon for external link]

 ### Viewing the force directed graph
 To highlight a specific service in the force directed graph, you can drag and zoom in on the image.